Duchess Marie of Mecklenburg: First marriage

 Marie's husband George had several affairs, most notoriously with the married Infanta Eulalia of Spain, daughter of Isabella II of Spain.
 In January 1908, Marie applied for a divorce from George.
 She accused the Count of having married her for her money, and of having continued his affair with Infanta Eulalia.
 When the matter went to court, Marie's own scandalous past, as the unwed mother of a manservant's child, was revealed and thrown in her face; as a result, Marie's family suffered much public disgrace.
 In August the same year, while the case was still proceeding in court, Marie's youngest brother, the nineteen-year-old Duke Karl Borwin of Mecklenburg, felt moved to challenge his brother-in-law to a duel, supposedly in defence of Marie's honour.
 The duel took place, and it was Borwin who was killed.
 Marie and George were divorced 31 December 1908.
+During the divorce, custody of the son George was initially granted to the father and the daughter Marie Auguste to the mother.
+However, it was later agreed that the son would divide his time equally between both parents.
 Having lost her fortune due to the divorce, Marie resumed the use of her Mecklenburg title and lived in the Blasewitz section of Dresden.

 Second marriage

-On 11 August 1914, at Neustrelitz, Marie married Prince Julius Ernst of Lippe (1873–1952), third son of Count Ernst of Lippe-Biesterfeld, regent of Lippe, younger brother of Leopold IV, Prince of Lippe and uncle of Prince Bernhard of the Netherlands.
+On 11 August 1914, at Neustrelitz, Marie married equally Prince Julius Ernst of Lippe (1873–1952), third son of Count Ernst of Lippe-Biesterfeld, regent of Lippe, younger brother of Leopold IV, Prince of Lippe and uncle of Prince Bernhard of the Netherlands.

 After their marriage Marie and Julius lived in Blasewitz and they later moved to Lippesches Palais in Oberkassel near Bonn.